 STV is a great voting method when it comes to filling multiple vacancies, but there are some limitations to it that may make other voting methods a better option.

 STV sets a quota that needs to be hit during each round.
 What STV doesn't do is rank each option; it's just specifying which option achieved the necessary quota and continues to calculate rounds of voting based on the ranked voting choices by the voters until the vacancies are filled.
 A read of Meek's Method will help you understand why a ranking is not possible given the calculation.

-If ranking the winning candidates is the goal, you can download the results and manually calculate a winner using a method such as the Borda Count You can also use Plurality (also known as 'First Past The Post') running multiple rounds of votes as separate new votes, more commonly known as 'runoff votes') until you have determined the rank order.
+If ranking the winning candidates is the goal, you can download the results and manually calculate a winner using a method such as the Borda Count You can also use Plurality Voting (also known as 'First Past The Post') and run multiple rounds of votes as separate new votes, more commonly known as 'runoff votes' until you have determined the rank order.
 Or you can do Scored Voting, but voters can assign the same score to multiple choices.

 For any questions, please send us a chat using our Buddy Messenger in the bottom right of the screen